w3f/consensus/keys.md

 ### Is secp256k1 risky?

-There are two theoretical reasons for preferring an Edwards curve over secp256k1:  First, secp256k1 has a [small CM field discriminant](https://safecurves.cr.yp.to/disc.html), which might yield better attacks in the distant future.
+There are two theoretical reasons for preferring an twisted Edwards curve over secp256k1:  First, secp256k1 has a [small CM field discriminant](https://safecurves.cr.yp.to/disc.html), which might yield better attacks in the distant future.
 Second, secp256k1 has fairly rigid paramater choices but [not the absolute best](https://safecurves.cr.yp.to/rigid.html).
 I do not believe either to be serious cause for concern.
 Among more practical curve weaknesses, secp256k1 does have [twist security](https://safecurves.cr.yp.to/twist.html) which eliminates many attack classes.

 I foresee only one substancial reason for avoiding secp256k1:  All short Weierstrass curves like secp256k1 have [incomplete addition formulas](https://safecurves.cr.yp.to/complete.html), meaning certain curve points cannot be added to other curve points.
 As a result, addition code must check for failures, but these checks make writing constant time code harder.
 We could examine any secp256k1 library we use in Polkadot to ensure it both does these checks and has constant-time code.
 We cannot however ensure that all implementations used by third party wallet software does so.